Mike-pw/hashnode-backups/cl2qq47g3020aianva5imcica.md

 ## How to replace koa-shopify-graphql-proxy with shopify-api when migrating to cookie-less authentication

 Recently I was migrating an embedded Shopify app from cookie based authentication to use [session tokens](https://shopify.dev/apps/auth/oauth/session-tokens).
 The app was using [koa-shopify-graphql-proxy](https://www.npmjs.com/package/@shopify/koa-shopify-graphql-proxy) to proxy requests from the frontend, to Shopify's GraphQL API.
-I was looking for a way to use [shopify-api](https://www.npmjs.com/package/@shopify/shopify-api) instead.
+I wanted to use [shopify-api](https://www.npmjs.com/package/@shopify/shopify-api) instead.

 On the frontend I had Apollo client setup to use authenticatedFetch to send requests to the backend.
 I needed a way to use verifyRequest to check the incoming session tokens in the authorization header.